 The holiday season is my excuse to make every cookie recipe under the sun.
-While I do make the classics like snickerdoodles and sugar cookies, I sometimes skip the oven completely and make their no bake counterparts.
+While I do make the classics like snickerdoodles and sugar cookies, I sometimes skip the oven completely and make their no-bake counterparts.

 - Vanilla extract– Gives a touch of vanilla flavor to the cookies.

 - White chocolate chips– What is a cranberry recipe without any white chocolate in it?
-Either keto white chocolate chips or standard white chocolate chips.

 - Dried Cranberries– Be sure to use 100% unsweetened dried cranberries.

 Step 1- Make the dough.
 In a large mixing bowl, whisk together your cashew butter, maple syrup, and coconut flour, until combined.
 Using a rubber spatula, gently fold through your white chocolate chips and dried cranberries.